skx/e-comments/THREADING.md

 We need to add a link "Reply to _this_ comment" beneath every comment.

-I've gone the low-effort route and added a helper to add a (hidden) reply form beneath every comment.
+I've gone the low-effort route and added a helper to add a (hidden) reply form beneath every comment, and this is toggled when a link is clicked.

 Upgrading